Kay Francis: World War II era

-With the start of World War II, Francis joined the war effort doing volunteer work with the Naval Aid Auxiliary, where she was named head of the NAA's Hospital Unit.
+With the start of World War II, Francis joined the war effort, doing volunteer work with the Naval Aid Auxiliary, where she was named head of the NAA's Hospital Unit.
 She also performed extensive war-zone touring, first chronicled in the book "Four Jills in a Jeep", written by fellow volunteer Carole Landis.
 It became a popular 1944 film, Four Jills in a Jeep, with a cavalcade of stars and Martha Raye and Mitzi Mayfair joining Landis and Francis to fill out the complement of Jills.

 At the end of the war, Four Jills was given a four-star production by 20th Century Fox, but still needed distribution through Monogram, and the decade found Francis virtually unemployable in Hollywood.
 She signed a three-film contract with Poverty Row studio Monogram Pictures that gave her production credit as well as star billing.
-The resulting films Divorce, Wife Wanted, and Allotment Wives had limited releases in 1945 and 1946.
+The resulting films Divorce, Wife Wanted and Allotment Wives had limited releases in 1945 and 1946.

 Francis spent the remainder of the 1940s on the stage, appearing with some success in State of the Union and touring in various productions of plays, old and new, including Windy Hill, backed by former Warner Bros. colleague Ruth Chatterton.
-Declining health, aggravated by an accident in Columbus, Ohio during a tour of State of the Union in 1948 when she was badly burned by a radiator after passing out from an accidental overdose from pills, hastened her retirement from show business.
+Declining health, aggravated by an accident in Columbus, Ohio during a tour of State of the Union in 1948, when she was badly burned by a radiator after passing out from an accidental overdose from pills, hastened her retirement from show business.
 This incident was first reported as a fainting spell brought on by the pills, with a complication of respiratory infection.
-Her manager and traveling companion had arrived at Francis' hotel room, and in an attempt to revive the unconscious actress with fresh air, burned her legs on the radiator near the window.
+Her manager and traveling companion had arrived at Francis's hotel room and, in an attempt to revive the unconscious actress with fresh air, burned her legs on the radiator near the window.
 She recovered in an oxygen tent at the local hospital; soon retiring from acting and then, public life.